keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 31：IR Control Sound and LED.md

 ![](/media/d170f9c106c16175d34f20fdaa0f8970.png)

-**6. Text Code**
+**6. Test Code**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
-Python\_Tutorial\\2.
-Python Projects\\Project 31：IR Control Sound and
+Windows System\\1.Python\_Tutorial\\2.
+Python Projects\\Project 31：IR Control Sound and LED.
-LED.
 You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-31：IR Control Sound and LED”.
+Python Projects”→“Project 31：IR Control Sound and LED”.
 Select“irrecvdata.py”，right-click and select“Upload to /”,waiting for the“irrecvdata.py”to be uploaded to the Raspberry Pi Pico.
 And double left-click the“Project\_31.2\_IR\_Control\_Sound\_And\_LED.py”.

 ![](/media/625d2d78fea3b176c4dcfbf273f57610.png)